Cauliflower and Potato Curry (Aloo Gobi Recipe)

 Cauliflower and potatoes are both flavor-absorbing vegetables (similar to zucchini), so it’s no surprise that they make an amazing curry.
 Aloo Gobi can be traced back to Punjab (a region in North India & Pakistan), and like many Punjabi dishes, it’s frequently found on restaurant menus.

 I know, I know.
 There are as many versions of Aloo Gobi as there are South Asian households.
-And now it’s gaining well-deserved fame in Western culture too.
+You don’t need another Aloo Gobi recipe.

 But what if I told you I have a special one?